syncfusion-content/flutter-docs/Flutter/DateRangePicker/date-restrictions.md

 ## Enable and disable past dates

-The `DateRangePicker` allows you to enable/disable the past dates from today dates in `MonthView`.
+The `DateRangePicker` allows you to enable or disable the past dates from today's date in `MonthView`.
 This can be achieved by changing the [enablePastDates](https://pub.dev/documentation/syncfusion_flutter_datepicker/latest/datepicker/SfDateRangePicker/enablePastDates.html) property.
-By default, value of this property is set to true.
+By default, the value of this property is set to true.

 {% tabs %}
 {% highlight Dart %}